ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. The component restricts the bulk creation of Master Data
 1. In case of Exceptions, system triggers error messages as received from the Database

-#### B. Check the existence of a Location in Master DB
+#### B. Check the existence of a Location in Master Database
-Upon receiving a request to validate the Location Name with input parameters (Location Name), the system checks the Location Name in the Master DB
+Upon receiving a request to validate the Location Name with input parameters (Location Name), the system checks the Location Name in the Master Database
-While checking the location in the DB the system performs the following steps:
+While checking the location in the Database the system performs the following steps:
 1.Validates if the request contains the following input parameters
    * Location Name - Mandatory
 2. If the mandatory input parameters are missing, throw the appropriate message